Welcome to the Emergency Department at Redlands Community Hospital. We

 We know that visits to the Emergency Room are not planned, here are a list

-of things to bring with to help facility your care
+of things to bring with you to help facilitate your care:

 - Photo ID